-The Director of Environmental Health, Safety, and Compliance conducts trainings for faculty, staff and students.
-All new employees are trained on fire safety and evacuation procedures.
+All students, faculty, and staff are trained on fire safety and evacuation procedures.
 During residential life orientation at Middlebury College, the Residential Life staff attend a training.
 The training includes a video on dorm safety, use of a fire extinguisher, building evacuation procedures and the process for conducting fire safety checks in student dorm rooms.